 Ombudsman’s Awards and their Effect:

-While the Ombudsman may inquire into any insurance matter or dispute as set out earlier, there is a monetary limit on the amount that the Ombudsman can award to a complainant (policy holder).
-The current amount is Rs.1,000,000/=.
-Any award of the Ombudsman upto a sum of Rs.1,000,000/= is binding on the insurer(the insurance company) and they have agreed to honour such awards.
+While the Ombudsman may inquire into any insurance matter or dispute as set out earlier, there is a monetary limit on the amount that the Ombudsman can award to a complainant (policyholder).
+This amount is subject to the nature of the complaint.

-In the case of (i) Awards over Rs.1,000,000/= or (ii) in any matter or dispute involving more than Rs.1,000,000/= where the Ombudsman makes no award but gives his opinion or view – and the insurance company (insurer) or the insured submits the matter in dispute to Arbitration and/or to Litigation, the Ombudsman is entitled to make available to any such Arbitration or to the relevant Court (Judge), a certified copy of his Award or his Written Opinion and his views on the matter.
+In the case certain circumstances, where the Ombudsman makes no award but gives his opinion or view – the insurance company (insurer) or the insured can submit the matter in dispute to Arbitration and/or to Litigation. the Ombudsman is entitled to make available to any such Arbitration or to the relevant Court (Judge), a certified copy of his Award or his Written Opinion and his views on the matter.
 In such a case, the insurance company (the insurer) and/or the insured shall not be entitled to object to such evidence being led at such Arbitration and/or Litigation.
 By coming before the Ombudsman, the insured and the insurer agree to the admission of such evidence.

 The Ombudsman’s period of office is for a term of two years with eligibility for re-appointment.

 It is of the utmost importance for the success of this scheme that the Ombudsman’s independence is maintained at all times.
 The Insurance Association of Sri Lanka (IASL) which is the appointing authority has guaranteed this independence and also provides the Ombudsman with his own budget with full plenary powers to administer his office and his budget without any interference.